Regular, Premium Explained

 Mid-grade gasoline, also known as “plus” or “unleaded plus,” is an intermediate grade between regular and premium gasoline.
 It typically has an octane rating of 88-90 AKI, with an average of 89 AKI.

-While not as widely available as regular and premium grades, mid-grade gasoline can be a suitable option for some vehicles that require slightly higher octane levels than regular gasoline but don’t necessarily need the premium grade.
+While not as widely available as regular and premium grades, mid-grade gasoline can be a suitable option for some vehicles requiring slightly higher octane levels than regular gasoline but not necessarily needing the premium grade.
 However, it’s essential to consult your vehicle’s owner’s manual to determine the recommended octane rating and whether mid-grade gasoline is appropriate.

 Premium Gasoline: Unleashing Performance